 Mobiles

-If your contract ends soon, you may be wondering whether a SIM-only deal could save you money.
-Here’s all you need to know about picking the best plan and making the switch.
+SIM-only plans can offer extra savings and flexibility.
+Here’s all you need to know about SIM-only in Ireland, picking the best plan and making the switch.

 What is a SIM-only plan?

-It’s a mobile phone contract that includes minutes, texts and data, but unlike a bill pay contract, you don’t get a new phone.
+It’s a mobile phone plan that includes minutes, texts and data, but unlike a bill pay phone contract, you don’t get a new phone.

-The monthly price is fixed, but if you prefer to pay-as-you-go, you can choose a prepay SIM-only plan and top up when needed.
+Plans are either offered as a 12-24 month contract or as a 30-day rolling plan, with no contract tie-in.
+The monthly price is usually fixed, but if you prefer to pay-as-you-go, you can choose a prepay SIM-only plan and top up when needed.

 How much do SIM-only plans cost?